 SPECIAL GUEST- SISTER JUNE WINGER

 Sister June Winger began by speaking to the breakdown of union dues and expressed that there are little exceptions that may cause it to be lower than what members would calculate.
-For instant, the union uses the lowest step in your classification and level.
-And the additional $1 is not taken when the strike fund is sufficient.
+For instant, the union uses the lowest step in your classification and level, and the additional $1 is not taken when the strike fund is sufficient.
 But as a general use, the calculations presented would give the members a close idea.

 Sister June Winger then continued on Phoenix issues.
 She spoke on the history of how it came to be and the lengthy process in developing the program, and thus the lengthy process in which to fix the program.
 She then continued to today and the process in which to proceed if you are having pay problems.
 She urged members to initially contact manager and hopefully it can be resolved there.
 If unsuccessful, proceed to fill out a Pay Action Request (PAR) and, if need be, utilize the Emergency Salary Advance.
 She also mentioned that UNDE has an email dedicated to pay issues, payissues@unde.org.
 She expressed that if members are in hardship that there are avenues to use to remedy the problem.